2005 Canadian Open of Curling

 The 2005 Canadian Open curling Grand Slam tournament was held January 27–30, 2005 at the MTS Centre in Winnipeg, Manitoba.

 The final was an all-Edmonton match between Kevin Martin's rink and his rivals, the Randy Ferbey rink.
 Martin won the game 8–7, taking home $30,000 for his team.
+Team Ferbey fourth David Nedohin had a shot to win the game, but came centimetres short on his last throw, a wick-draw attempt.